OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Methodology

 \subsection{Framework of OPT-GAN}

-\emph{How do we achieve $p(\boldsymbol{x})$ in practice?} Although estimating, sampling, and refining $p(\boldsymbol{x})$ would enable us to be close to the optimum $\boldsymbol{x}^*$ iteratively, in real-world applications, $p(\boldsymbol{x})$ could be very complex and multi-modal in high-dimensional space.
-As the GAN \cite{9540753,9312491} is an effective universal distribution learner, we design a GAN-based framework, named OPT-GAN, to carry out the formulation according to Eq. \ref{eq-px}.
+\emph{How to achieve $p(\boldsymbol{x})$ in practice?} Although reshaping $p(\boldsymbol{x})$ has the potential to approach optimum $\boldsymbol{x}^*$, this distribution could be arbitrary shape in high-dimensional space during optimization.
+Although there are many candidate models for constructing a distribution, the GAN is considered an effective universal distribution learner \cite{Lu2020UAT, Grover_Dhar_Ermon_2018} for multi-dimensional and arbitrary distributions.
+Thus, in this work, we design a GAN-based framework to carry out the formulation of Eq. \ref{eq-px}.